-The term 'Resource Holdings' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Resource Holdings' is included in the Corporate Finance edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Resource Holdings, also known as Resource Land Holdings and RLH, is a private equity firm which focuses on purchasing huge pieces of real estate which are rich in natural resources.
 The company’s ultimate goal with these acquisitions is to sell off those parts of the properties that do not generate cash flow so that they can reduce the cost basis of the property to as nearly zero as they can.
 At the same time, the work to maintain and improve the cash flow of the remaining piece of property to share this out to their investors.
 They also enter a number of partnership arrangements with original owners so that these parties remain actively involved in the management and success of the operations.
 The company is headquartered in Colorado Springs, Colorado in the United States.

 Resource Holdings arose in 1998 because its founders wished to provide opportunities for and to invest themselves in timber, agricultural, and mining properties and operations throughout the United States.
 They work with a variety of local operators, brokers, and entrepreneurs in order to invest in this range of land parcels across a wide range of asset classes which are rich in resources.
 As of time of publication of this article, RLH had created and managed two individually funded entities along with four different private equity funds.